Air Calédonie: 1968–1992: The arrival of turbine-powered aircraft

 The increase in traffic led to fleet renewal as of 1968.
 The company chose twin turboprops as these aircraft were larger, more modern, and reliable.
-In 1968, the de Havilland Canada DHC-6 Twin Otter was the first turbine-powered aircraft to arrive in Air Calédonie's fleet.
+In 1968, the De Havilland Canada DHC-6 Twin Otter was the first turbine-powered aircraft to arrive in Air Calédonie's fleet.
 It was a 19-seater and was equipped with more reliable technology and was more powerful than piston-powered aircraft.
 Nine-seater Britten Norman Islanders were added to the growing fleet.
 In 1969, The New Caledonian Territorial government became the majority shareholder during a major refinancing operation.

 By the end of 1980, Air Calédonie had transported a total of 100,000 passengers during the year.
 In 1986, Air Calédonie's first ATR 42 turboprop landed in Magenta.
 It was a new-generation, 46-seater aircraft and Air Calédonie was one of the first airlines to operate it.
-Two more ATR 42 were purchased in 1988 and 1990 to develop inter-island services.
+Two more ATR 42 aircraft were purchased in 1988 and 1990 to develop inter-island services.
 The ATR 42 was well suited to the airline's network and enabled the company to promote tourism on the mainland and to the islands.

-Two Dornier 228 were added to the fleet in 1990, the aircraft of which could travel twice as fast as the Twin Otter with an identical capacity of 19 seats.
-The Dorniers were considered highly cost-efficient aircraft to the airline, and unlike the ATR, could land on short runways.
-The ATR 42 were replaced by two new aircraft; one was purchased in 1993 and the other in 1997.
+Two Dornier 228 aircraft were added to the fleet in 1990.
+These could travel twice as fast as the Twin Otters with an identical capacity of 19 seats.
+The Dorniers were considered highly cost-efficient aircraft, and unlike the ATRs, could land on short runways.
+The ATR 42s were replaced by two new aircraft; one was purchased in 1993 and the other in 1997.

 1992–2004: Traffic increase

 At the beginning of the 1990s, the company was faced with liquidity problems following large fleet renewal investments and several social crises.
 A managing board was therefore set up in July 1992.
 This was controlled by a supervisory board with the aim of regaining financial stability.
-The construction of the new Magenta airport was launched.
+The construction of the new Magenta Airport was launched.

 The management and supervisory boards were created in July 1992 and dissolved in 2004.
 The management board's main task was to create a recovery plan which would increase the company's profit margins whilst simultaneously meeting customers' needs.
-In 1998, Air Calédonie invested in the extension of Magenta airport due to increasing traffic.
+In 1998, Air Calédonie invested in the extension of Magenta Airport due to increasing traffic.
 This was finished in two phases between 2000 and 2001.
 By the end of 2000, the company had transported 300,000 passengers during the year.